YOUNG COMPOSERS WORKSHOP CONCERT:

 June 30, 2022 @ 8PM ET

-For Arraymusic’s 33rd annual Young Composers Workshop and Concert/YCWC, former Arraymusic Artistic Director Composer Linda Catlin Smith will mentor 5 emerging composers over the course of June.
-Each composer will write a new piece of music for the Evergreen Club Contemporary Gamelan to perform in concert at The Array Space on June 30th.
+For Arraymusic’s 33rd annual Young Composers Workshop and Concert/YCWC, former Arraymusic Artistic Director / Composer Linda Catlin Smith and Composer Put Arya Deva Suryanegara mentored 4 emerging composers over the month of June.
+Each composer wrote a new piece of music for the Evergreen Club Contemporary Gamelan to perform in concert at The Array Space this evening, June 30th.

 Linda Catlin Smith grew up in New York and lives in Toronto.
 Her music has been performed by: BBC Proms, Tafelmusik, BBC Scottish Orchestra, Tectonics Festival (Glasgow), and many others.
 Recordings include: Thought and Desire, with Eve Egoyan, and five recordings: Dirt Road, Drifter, Wanderer, Among the Tarnished Stars (with Messiaen’s Quartet for the End of Time) and Ballad, with ‘another timbre’.
 Recently her string trio Meadow was released on CD with Louth Contemporary Music Society.
 In 2019, her orchestral work, Nuages, (commissioned by the BBC Proms), was premiered by the BBC Scottish Orchestra at Royal Albert Hall.
 Her newest orchestral work, Tableau, was premiered recently by the Victoria Symphony in Canada.
 Her works are available through Composers Edition and the Canadian Music Centre.